burnout87/burnout.github.io/README.md

 <script type="application/javascript" src="graph_helper.js"></script>
 ```

-An example of the usage can be found here.
+A code exmaple can be found [here](index.html), and the relative live version of the interactive graph can be found [here](https://odahub.io/renku-aqs-graph-library/).

 The following javascript libraries have been used: